michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 > I would like to say a special thank you to <a href="https://www.linkedin.com/in/chrisgoranson/" target="_blank">Professor Christopher Goranson</a> and <a href="https://www.linkedin.com/in/delaney-sears/" target="_blank">Delaney Sears (TA)</a> for putting together this very practical learning experience for us students.
 We appreciate the effort that went into putting together the resources and incoperating our feedback into the course delivery.

 Thank you for going on this journey with me.
-Hopefully I told a good story with this data
+Hopefully I told a good story with this data.

 - [Home: Telling stories with data Portfolio](readme.md)
 - [Back: Project Part 1 - The worth of a CMU MISM degree in the US job market](project_part1.md)